witek0015/digital-garden/content/notes/2025-05-29 ✍️ Why Do We Still Use the Periodic Table.md

 ---
-title: Why Do We Still Use the Periodic Table
+title: why do we still use the periodic table
 Date: 2025-05-29
 tags:
   - chemistry